bridgetrosefitz/codegeist-daci-project-management/README.md

 At a meta level, I developed my thinking about the contexts in which DACI can be applied.
 I had never explicitly thought about the difference between how DACI can be applied at a decision-making level vs a project management level.
 My personal experience with DACI encompassed both of these, and I had never drawn a distinction between the two.
 Reading the Atlassian playbook docs and templates made me see how DACI can play out somewhat differently in a decision-making context, as opposed to in project management.
 Decision-making is in some ways more static and centralized than project management, where many different granular tasks are carried out and are constantly changing.
 This leads to a different implementation problem for DACI in each context.
 It seems to me that decision-making is more suited to a single fixed document treatment of DACI, whereas project management requires DACI to be inserted into the workflow in a dynamic yet structured way.

 ## What's next for DACI Project Management for Jira and Confluence
+I would love to:
-- I would love to revisit the styling of the app.
+- revisit the styling of the app.
 Because I believe good design makes people trust a product
-- I would love to link into Jira's flagging functionality to automatically notify the Approver that someone is doing work outside their role
+- link into Jira's flagging functionality to automatically notify the Approver that someone is doing work outside their role
-- Create time / expectation-based functionality for things such as, if a Driver has not dealt with a Contributor's item, if a Contributor hasn't given feedback, if an Informed person has not acknowledged for X days... what to do about that.
+-  build time / expectation-based functionality for things such as if a Driver has not dealt with a Contributor's item, if a Contributor hasn't given feedback, if an Informed person has not acknowledged for X days... what to do about that.
 For example, send a notification, make a new action item for the Approver to follow up; have an alert message on the Project.
-- Status and workflow restrictions based on DACI settings.
+- build status and workflow restrictions based on DACI settings.
 For example, you cannot move an issue from Needs Review to Done without all contributors signing off
-- Enhance project-level settings, so that the people who are D-A-C-I can be set at the project level not the company level
+- enhance project-level settings, so that the people who are D-A-C-I can be set at the project level not the company level